malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 There are several metrics of assessment that are put in place, but are not yet widely adopted.
 A few incredible initiatives are [DORA](https://sfdora.org/), UK’s [Research Excellence Framework](https://www.ref.ac.uk/), the newly established [HiddenREF](https://hidden-ref.org/) that aims to recognize hidden labour, [CRediT Taxonomy](https://casrai.org/credit/), [JOSS for publishing software](https://joss.theoj.org/) and [CHAOSS metrics](https://chaoss.community/metrics/) that also takes into non-conventional metrics such as diversity and inclusion into account.

-When adapting a metric system for research assessment, we need to involve all stakeholders of research in identifying what kinds of recognition are meaningful for them.
-What will fairly acknowledge their work and make them feel supported while promoting a healthy research culture.
+When adopting a metric system for research assessment, we should involve all stakeholders of research in identifying what kinds of recognition are meaningful for them and where in the chosen system necessary changes can be introduced to ensure that it will fairly incentivise everyone's work and make them feel supported while promoting a healthy research culture.
 For every project we need to define what 'incentives' are valued, who are they designed for, who are involved in designing them and in what ways this will make their experience in the academic system rewarding.
 Answers to these questions will vary from project to project and hence, we should understand, accept, promote and celebrate diverse ways different contributions are recognised.